xocetco/xocetco/README.md

 - 👋 Hi, I’m @xocetco
 - 👀 I’m interested in new things like programming
-- 🌱 I’m currently learning basics like HTML, CSS
+- 🌱 I’m currently learning basics like Python, Django
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on basic backend
 - 📫 How to reach me ...

 <!---